 But if you want to use the same image for printing, then things may not be the same.
 Due to fewer options for tint, some of the energetic colors present in the RGB are not present in CMYK.
 That is why in CYMK space, the RGB blue is nearer to violet and dark red is nearer to brown.

 If you are using home printers for printing, then it’s fine, unless and until the results are unsatisfactory.
 But if you want to print the image for business purposes, then you need the help of professional printers.
 When printers receive RGB, they convert it to CMYK.

 RGB Vs CMYK: Why Do Printers Use CMYK Instead of RGB?

 Undoubtedly RGB can represent a lot of colors but when it comes to printing CMYK is the only choice for printers.
 While in comparison to RGB, CMYK is the smaller space, it is the only method of creating color spectrum with printed media.

 Mixing RGB colors together would create a lesser variety of muddy, making it vague.
 One can begin with black paper and add light to it till the time they attain white because light can’t be tinted on a surface.
 It means that we are limited to using CMYK inks.

 What If Someone Require a Design for Both Print and Web?

 There are cases when someone needs a design both for print and web versions, for instance, logo design.
 In that case, it is suggested to start the designing process with the CMYK model and get the printed assets designed first.
 It will help in getting the closer color options for web designs.

 We hope that this blog has helped you in understanding the importance of CMYK for printing materials.
-If you want to earn money by selling your designs online, then Designhill marketplace should be the single stop for you.
+If you want to earn money by selling your designs online, then Designhill Printshop should be the single stop for you.
 The platform allows all its users to sell their artworks, designs, photographs at their own set royalty rates.